|

-Climbers What is a climbing plant?
+What is a climbing plant?

-How can climbers be used in the garden?
-They can be grown up pergolas and arches to create vertical interest, perhaps creating a cool shady sitting area in the garden, or a secretive retreat.
+They can be grown up and over pergolas and arches to create vertical interest, perhaps creating a cool shady sitting area in the garden, or a secretive retreat.
 Scented flowers over a structure like this add an extra dimension.
-They can scramble also be used to scramble over shrubs and up trees to extend the interest into another season.

 What can they add to the garden?
-Flowers

 Foliage